-Figure 7-19: Storm Signals
+Figure 7-20: Storm Signals

 It is best to avoid operating your boat in foggy weather.
 When fog sets in, take bearings and log courses and speeds.
-You are required to emit a five-second blast from your horn or whistle once every minute.
-Additionally, have passengers wear PFDs and watch for oncoming vessels.
+You are required to emit a KC-0371C pull water skiers.
+It is unlikely that anyone would ski behind your Formula boat, but you should be familiar with water sport safety and hand signals.